-A new web tool for the administration of branch versions is now available with the latest update of ArcGIS Experience Builder.
+A web tool for the administration of branch versions is available since the April 2021 update of ArcGIS Experience Builder.

 If you’re involved with multiuser editing scenarios, then you may also be familiar with Branch Versioning.